 UK Fire Door Training and website complies to the DPA (Data Protection Act 2018) and complies to the UK General Data Protection Regulation (UK GDPR).
 When someone visits http://www.ukfiredoortraining.com, we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.

-Upon completion of one of the courses we have designed, we will add you to the UK Fire Door Training Approved map.
+Upon completion of one of the courses we have designed, you can be added to the UK Fire Door Training Approved map.
 This is a database of people and companies that have completed one of our training courses.
 Company name, telephone numbers and other contact information are displayed publicly.
-If you do not want to be added to UK Fire Door Training Approved, please email us at firstname.lastname@example.org.
-This database will be distributed to housing associations, construction companies, local authorities, and other organisations to promote you.
+If you want to be added to UK Fire Door Training Approved, please email us at firstname.lastname@example.org.
+This database will be distributed to housing associations, construction companies, local authorities, and other organisations to promote you, your business and services.

 When you contact us, we will store the specific data you have submitted (name, email address and optional phone number) on our server until such time that the entry has been reviewed and responded to.
 If you would prefer that no data is stored when you communicate with us, please feel free to email us instead at email@example.com

 We will retain personal data we process on behalf of our customers for as long as needed to provide our services.
 UK Fire Door Training will retain this personal information as necessary to comply with our legal obligations, resolve disputes and enforce our agreements.
 You are entitled to access the personal information that we hold, as well as request its deletion at any time.
 Please email your request to firstname.lastname@example.org

 The words of which the initial letter is capitalized have meanings defined under the following conditions.
 The following definitions shall have the same meaning regardless of whether they appear in singular or in plural.

 - Account means a unique account created for You to access our Service or parts of our Service.